SerenityOS/serenity/CONTRIBUTING.md

 The easiest way to get in touch is by joining the `#serenityos` channel on the Freenode IRC network.

+## Issue policy

+Unlike many other software projects, SerenityOS is not concerned with gaining the largest possible userbase.
+Its target audience is its own developers.
+As such, we have limited interest in feature requests from non-contributors.

+That said, please do file any bugs you find, keeping the following in mind:

+* One issue per bug.
+Putting multiple things in the same issue makes both discussion and completion unnecessarily complicated.
+* No build issues (or other support requests.)
+If the Travis CI is green, the build problem is most likely on your side.
+Work it out locally, or ask on IRC.

 ## Feature policy

 As a labor of love, Serenity is strongly user-focused.
 When proposing or building a new feature, you should start by imagining how a person would use it.
 Like a tree falling in the woods with nobody around, does a feature with no user impact really provide value?